Addiction and Recovery Information for Individuals, Families and Health Professionals

 Go to meetings on the days that you used the most.
 Your body has an internal clock, and if you used every Friday at 6 o'clock, then that's when you'll have the strongest urges to use, and that's when it's best to be at a meeting.

-Once you've been in recovery for five years your chances of relapse are greatly reduced, and you may want to cut back on your meetings.
-But you should continue to go at least once a month.
-After about five years, you probably won't learn many new things at meetings.
-The main reason you continue to go after five years is to remind yourself of where you've been and how quickly you can get back there if you start using again.
-You also go to meetings to give back and help others.
+Once you've been in recovery for five years your chances of relapse are greatly reduced, and you may be able to cut back on meetings.
+There is no one approach for everyone after five years.
+You should go to meetings at least once a month, and many people need to go more often.
+After five years, you probably won't learn many new things at meetings.
+The main reason to continue to go is to remind yourself of where you've been and how quickly you can get back there if you start using again.
+You also go to meetings to help others and to give back.

 Use the help that other people offer you.
 12 step groups are a generous and giving environment.
 People will offer to help you in many ways.
 They'll offer to meet you for coffee, talk about your problems, or give you their phone number in case you want talk any time day or night.
 They've been through it before, and they know that recovery is hard work.
 In the beginning you may be overwhelmed by their generosity.
 But it is sincere.

 Your tendency will be to not accept their help.
 You'll think that you don't want to be a bother, or that your problems aren't that important.
 But they’re offering to help you because they want to help, and because they know that by helping you they're also helping themselves.
 When they listen to your stories, they're reminded of where they've been and what they need to do to remain clean and sober.